Cyckey/Sozu/docs/start.md

 - [<Pill name="Extension Repos" />](/guide/extension-repos) - For Aniyomi and similar apps
 - [<Pill name="Torrenting" />](/guide/torrenting/getting-started) - Everything you need to know about torrenting

-## Finding the Best Options

-Look for items marked with <iconify-icon icon="twemoji:star" style="margin:0 0.2em;color:#ffd700;vertical-align:-0.15em;"></iconify-icon> - these are our top recommendations!

 ## Contribute

 Found something missing?
 Have a suggestion?